apache/ignite-3/modules/catalog/README.md

 * [CatalogObjectDescriptor](src/main/java/org/apache/ignite/internal/catalog/descriptors/CatalogObjectDescriptor.java) --
   base class for objects managed by catalog, like tables, indexes, zones, etc.
 * [CatalogService](src/main/java/org/apache/ignite/internal/catalog/CatalogService.java) -- provides
-  methods to access catalog's objects' descriptors of exact version and/or last actual version at given timestamp, which is logical point-in-time.
+  methods to access catalog's objects' descriptors of the exact version and/or last actual version at a given timestamp, which is a logical point-in-time.
+Besides, components may subscribe for catalog's events to be notified as soon as the change of interest is happened.
 * [CatalogCommand](src/main/java/org/apache/ignite/internal/catalog/CatalogCommand.java) -- denotes
   particular modification of the catalog, like creation of particular table, for example.
 * [CatalogManager](src/main/java/org/apache/ignite/internal/catalog/CatalogManager.java) -- provides